 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://uark.pressbooks.pub/introapparelproductionworkbook/?p=141#oembed-2 a.
-Staystitching-staystitching is used to stabilize curved seams, i.e. the neckline and armscye.
-Using the bodice block pattern in the appendix, cut one bodice front on fold.
+You can view them online here: https://uark.pressbooks.pub/introapparelproductionworkbook/?p=141#oembed-2 b.
+Darts- Darts are used to make flat fabric 3 dimensional to fit over fullness in the body, i.e. bust, hips, etc. Using Bodice front pattern in the appendix, cut one bodice front on fold.
+Mark the two bust darts and the two waist darts with marking pen.